Axia-Tech/AXIA-wiki/docs/learn/learn-common-good-chains.md

 the value of the parachain slot and distribute it across all members of the network.

 Public utility chains will always be fully aligned with their Relay Chain stakeholder base.
-This means that they will adopt the Relay Chain's native token (i.e. DOT or KSM) as their native token and respect any messages incoming from the Relay Chain and system level parachains at face value.
+This means that they will adopt the Relay Chain's native token (i.e. SOLAR or LUNAR) as their native token and respect any messages incoming from the Relay Chain and system level parachains at face value.

-Some examples of potential public utility chains are bridges, DOT/KSM-denominated smart contract platforms, and [generic asset chains](#statemint).
+Some examples of potential public utility chains are bridges, SOLAR/LUNAR-denominated smart contract platforms, and [generic asset chains](#statemint).

 Public utility parachains would typically grant privileged business logic to AXIASolar’s governance.
-Just as the AXIASolar Relay Chain has several privileged functions like setting the validator count or allocating DOT from the Treasury, these parachains can have privileged functions like changing system parameters or triggering an upgrade.
+Just as the AXIASolar Relay Chain has several privileged functions like setting the validator count or allocating SOLAR from the Treasury, these parachains can have privileged functions like changing system parameters or triggering an upgrade.

 Because public utility chains add functionality beyond the scope of the Relay Chain, they will